poezio/poezio/doc/source/configuration.rst

         **Default value:** ``[empty]``

-        The fingerprint of the SSL certificate as a hexadecimal string, you should not touch it, except if know what you are doing.
+        The SHA-2 fingerprint of the SSL certificate as a hexadecimal string, you should not touch it, except if know what you are doing.

+        .. note:: the fingerprint was previously stored in SHA-1, and has been silently upgraded to SHA-2 if the SHA-1 still matched.

     ciphers